Blake Nelson: Biography

 Nelson's novel Paranoid Park was made into a film of the same name by Gus Van Sant.
 The novel, about skateboarding teenagers, won the prestigious Grinzane Cavour Prize in Italy.
 The film won a special 60th Anniversary prize at the Cannes Film Festival in 2007.

 A sequel to his first novel Girl, Dream School was released in December 2011 and follows the protagonist, Andrea Marr, to Wellington College, an eastern liberal-arts college modeled on Wesleyan, Nelson's alma mater.
 The Seattle Stranger called the Girl/Dream School series "The missing link between Bret Easton Ellis and Tao Lin."

 Nelson's 2011 novel Recovery Road was adapted by Disney into a TV drama of the same name.
 It premiered in January 2016 on ABC Family (Freeform).

+In 2023, Girl Noise Press published The City Wants You Alone, the third novel in the GIRL trilogy.

 Blake Nelson has also contributed poetry, essays and non-fiction to The New York Times, The Quarterly (Gordon Lish), The San Francisco Chronicle, The New York Post and Conde Nast Traveler.